Clear span bridges: Construction, maintenance and decommissioning

 The following conditions describe when this code of practice can be applied:

-- You determine if there are aquatic species at risk within the affected area by consulting our aquatic species at risk map, and you confirm that the work does not take place within a riparian zone identified as part of the critical habitat of an aquatic species at risk.
-To do so, consult the recovery strategy (found on the Species at risk public registry) for each of the species identified.
+- you determine if there are aquatic species at risk within the affected area by consulting our aquatic species at risk map, and you confirm that the work will not take place within:

 - realignment of the watercourse, dredging, grading or excavating the bed or banks of the watercourse

-- placement of fill or other temporary or permanent structures (e.g., scaffoldings, abutments, footings, rock) below the ordinary high water mark
+- placement of fill or permanent structures (for example,, abutments, footings, rock) below the ordinary high water mark

 - installation of a temporary culvert